“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 Where changes are made to material information contained in this course description or a decision is taken to suspend a course between the offer of admissions and enrolment, we will inform applicants at the earliest possible opportunity and will outline the various options available to the applicant.

-As a graduate of this MSc, you’ll be prepared to take on advanced roles in the electric vehicle industry; for instance, in research and development, design, integration, testing and development or manufacturing.
+As a graduate of this MSc, you’ll be prepared to take on advanced roles in the electric vehicle industry, such as research and development, design, integration, testing and development or manufacturing.

-It’s likely that you will seek to achieve Chartered Engineer (CEng) status, and this programme is designed to meet the academic requirements for further learning required for professional registration as a Chartered Engineer (CEng)
+You'll likely seek to achieve Chartered Engineer (CEng) status, and this programme is designed to meet the academic requirements for further learning required for professional registration as a Chartered Engineer (CEng)

-Graduates can also use the qualification to enter a range of other careers, bearing in mind that relevant experience or further study may be required.
+Graduates can also use the qualification as a stepping-stone into a range of other careers, bearing in mind that relevant experience and/or further study may be required.
 Some of these roles include:

 The fees for a student's course of study will be set for the normal duration of that course subject only to inflationary increases – measured by the Consumer Price Index (CPI) recorded in March each year to take effect for subsequent start dates.